 Please, come to our reunion.

 I want to remember the shared experiences of state champion football games, homecoming dances, and plays.
-I want to remember DECA and drama and Sophmore year scandals.
+I want to remember DECA, drama, and Sophmore year scandals.
 I want to see how you have evolved and become greater than you imagined, and the ways that you wished that you were different.

 -Come as you are,